 These gloves are made of fleece which is many hikers insulation of choice.
 The fleece is windproof, not waterproof but dries quickly.
 The palms are made of goat leather for a good grip and the pointer finger and thumb are smartphone compatible!

-The best price for these gloves can be found on Moosejaw, about $10 less than some other retailers.
+The best price for these gloves can usually be found on Moosejaw, for up to $10 less than some other retailers.
 As an added bonus it ships for free and you get a few reward dollars.
-Most sizes can also be found for the same price on Amazon.

 Boiled wool is a cool concept.
 You can get any pair of 100% wool gloves, boil them in water and then let them cool down to the point where you can put them on.
 Let them dry the rest of the way while you’re wearing them.
 The wool will shrink as it dries and conforms perfectly to your hands!
 The shrunken wool is compressed and knit more tightly together which makes it quite a bit warmer.

 These gloves are totally waterproof and windproof, yet still breathable.
 The fingers are pre-curved to give you increased dexterity.
 They’re also smartphone compatible!
 The prices for the Sealskinz gloves are all across the board for different retailers.
-Currently, the best price I’ve found is an awesome bargain from Amazon, it’s half the price as compared to some other retailers!
+Prices are constantly changing but you can always find discounts on Amazon, sometimes half the price compared to some other retailers!

 This is a great insulating glove that also has moisture wicking capabilities to keep your hands dry even when you sweat.
 They are also super light and a great price, so it’s easy to pack multiple pairs if need be.
 There are different versions designed specifically for men and women which means the glove may fit you better than a unisex glove.
 The one drawback is that they are not smartphone compatible.

-Retailer prices were all basically the same for these gloves, however, if you like free shipping then buy them on Amazon.
+Retailer prices were all basically the same for these gloves.
+Check them out here!